-The Waterford School instills qualities of independent thought, responsibility, and service as it prepares students to lead purposeful and honorable lives.
-The Waterford School strives to awaken a passion for learning that will last a lifetime.
+The Waterford School inspires individuals to pursue lives of meaning and purpose by providing a world-class liberal arts education that stimulates intellect, ignites passion, and shapes character.
 Waterford’s Lower School begins the formal process of building a strong, complete foundation to support a lifetime of growth and learning.

 2. What is the learning environment like?
 And how does class size contribute to that learning environment?